 +-*/ <> =~!@#%^&|‘? (details at PostgreSQL documentation).

-You can use some special characters in the middle of the object's name but bear in mind that in some cases it'll trigger the automatic identifier quotation mechanism to correctly identify the objects in the SQL code.
+You can use some special characters in the middle of the object's name but bear in mind that in some cases it'll trigger the quoted identifier mechanism to correctly identify the objects in the SQL code.
 An important note about objects' naming is that pgModeler does not fully support the quoted identifier notation.
 When using quoted identifiers only the following characters are accepted in the middle of names:

 owner are object pickers, which means that the user can't manually input the name of the desired object.
 This kind of field is very common throughout the pgModeler's editing forms and in order to select the desired object the user must click to show the object selection dialog (as seen in the next image - details about this dialog can be seen on Chapter 6: Advanced tools).
 In order to clear the field just click the button .